cthoyt/quickstatements_client/README.md

     </a>
 </p>

-A data model and client for Wikidata QuickStatements
+A data model and client for Wikidata [QuickStatements](https://quickstatements.toolforge.org).

 ## 💪 Getting Started